iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 iTwin Connector data transformations should be written considering the Display Label logic; UserLabel is the appropriate property for a Connector to set to control the Display Label (CodeValue should never be set for anything other than coding purposes).

-_But what value should an iModel Connector set UserLabel to?_ There are two goals to consider in the generation of UserLabels.
+_But what value should an iTwin Connector set UserLabel to?_ There are two goals to consider in the generation of UserLabels.
 Those goals, in priority order, are:

 1. Consistency with source application label usage.
 2. Consistency with BIS domain default labeling strategy.